 If you can’t find what you’re looking for here, you can call our Helpline onto talk to someone who can help.

-Ablation Removal of or stopping a part of the body from working by surgery or other means such as hormone therapy or radiotherapy.
+Ablation Removal of or stopping a part of the body from working by surgery, hormone therapy or radiotherapy.

 Abraxane A type of chemotherapy drug used to treat breast cancer.

 AC chemotherapy A combination of the chemotherapy drugs Adriamycin (also known as doxorubicin) and cyclophosphamide.